TechnicalPursuit/TIBET-Examples/pizza/README.md

 - ClearOrder (pizza:orderdetails)
 - SendOrder (pizza:orderdetails)

-These additional signal handlers let the application coordinate with the various UI components so the UI works without the individual components having to connect directly to each other.
+These additional signal handlers let the application coordinate with various UI components so the UI works without individual components having to connect directly to each other.

 ## Client/Server

-Connecting the client and server is the last topic to cover.
+Connecting the client and server is the last topic we'll cover.

-Order initiation is handled by the `APP.pizza.Application` instance's `SendOrder` signal handler, typically triggered by the `Order Now` button.
+Order initiation is handled by the `APP.pizza.Application` instance's `SendOrder` handler, typically triggered by the `Order Now` button.

-Order cancellation is handled by `pizza:orderstatus` instance's handler for `CancelOrder`, triggered by its `Cancel Order` button.
+Order cancellation is handled by `pizza:orderstatus` instance's handler for `CancelOrder`, triggered by the `Cancel Order` button.

-Each of these handlers relies on what we call an HTTP "primitive", aka an encapsulating function which stabilizes TIBET's APIs across platforms.
+Each of these handlers relies on what we call a "primitive", aka an encapsulating function which stabilizes TIBET's APIs across platforms.
+In this case, it's the `TP.httpPost` primitive.

 [TIBET Primitives](https://tibetjs.com/docs/primitives.html) cover an extensive set of functions and provide a stable foundation for the rest of TIBET.
 While